EMG0R/EP-353_Problem_Sets/README.md

 ## Emory Smith
 this is where I upload my problem sets!

-(sorry about missing the first two I have been very tied up in my personal projects but I am determined to pass and I will make sure I complete the rest of them correctly!)
+(sorry about missing the first two I have been very tied up in personal projects but I am determined to pass and I will make sure I complete the rest of them correctly!)